 People who have a disability may need various kinds of lifelong help.
+(See AllLaw's collection of articles on disability benefits and determinations.)
 Health insurance can be a particularly important issue, because someone with a serious disability may never hold a job that offers health insurance.
 That makes it crucial to get coverage under Medicaid, a federal-state program.
 But Medicaid offers benefits only to people who have very limited income and resources.
 If parents leave assets to a child with a disability, that inheritance can make it impossible for the child to qualify for Medicaid.

 That's where a special needs trust comes in.
 By leaving funds in trust for a child, instead of leaving them directly to a child, parents can avoid affecting eligibility for benefits.
 The child doesn't have any control over the trust funds—they are under the control of the trustee the parents chose.
 Even a trust with hundreds of thousands of dollars of assets won't affect Medicaid eligibility.
 In the language used by the government, the trust funds are not counted as a resource of the beneficiary.

-To learn more about special needs trusts, who can benefit from them, and how to set one up, see Special Needs Trusts - Protect Your Child's Financial Future, by Kevin Urbatsch, Attorney and Stephen Elias, Attorney (Nolo).
+To learn more about special needs trusts, who can benefit from them, and how to set one up, see Special Needs Trusts—Protect Your Child's Financial Future, by Kevin Urbatsch (Nolo).

 Like all trusts, a special needs trust is organized around the people in three roles: